RRZE-HPC/DisCostiC-Sim/README.md

 <a name="essential-routines"></a>
 📝 **Essential DisCostiC routines**:thought_balloon:

 The goal is to offer convenient, compact and practically usable application programming interfaces (APIs) with appropriate abstractions.
-It provides information about call tree and attributes for communication (volume, mode, and protocol) and computation (data access pattern, flop count).
+It provides information about the call tree and attributes for communication (volume, mode, and protocol) and computation (data access pattern, flop count).

 ```cpp
 1. DisCostiC->Rank_Init(DisCostiC::Indextype rank);